Filtering and Synthesising Information and Ideas

 NB.
 S.O.L.E. is the self-organised learning centre at Newcastle University; Debian is a popular, free, open source software distribution based on Linux co-created by the Debian community.
 Free University evolved from Occupy London’s Tent City University and gave birth to Critical Thinking.

 It is the co-creative filtering and synthesis of relevant information from diverse sources which is so powerful.

-A daily group blog/newsletter is used to highlight articles, papers, books, videos, podcasts, other blogs etc. for discussions around issues and ideas in contention while putting them into the context of the most recent snapshot of your analysis.
+A daily/weekly group blog/newsletter is used to highlight articles, papers, books, videos, podcasts, other blogs etc. for discussions around issues and ideas in contention while putting them into the context of the most recent snapshot of your analysis.
 Have a look at other blogs to decide what platform to use.
 WordPress is popular but there are others.
 In addition to the daily blog, you should provide information about your group on your website and invite others to join in or share relevant information.